I took a photo a few weeks ago.

 Blissfully, maybe arrogantly, unaware of all the dangers that surrounded it.
 Maybe it had no idea that it was in death's eye.
 Or maybe it knew each danger and persevered anyway.
 Because what other choice is there?

 I don't know it's motivation, but there it was, growing in the face of danger.

-And I don't know if the flower is the noble hero to aspire to, or the fool in a cautionary tale of aspiration and denial.
+And I don't know if the flower is the noble hero to aspire to, or the NAIVE fool OF a cautionary tale.

 Pizza enthusiast but pineapple nonbeliever.
 Intellectually aspirational but emotionally unpredictable.
 Usually happy but sometimes sad.